Measurement of the ratios of branching fractions $\mathcal{R}(D^{*})$ and $\mathcal{R}(D^{0})$

-In conclusion, the branching fraction ratios $\mathcal{B}(\dstartaunu)/\mathcal{B}(\dstarmunu)$ and $\mathcal{B}(\dztaunu)/\mathcal{B}(\dzmunu)$ are measured to be $0.281\pm0.018\pm0.024$ and $0.441\pm0.060\pm0.066$, respectively, with a correlation $\rho=-0.43$, where the first uncertainty is statistical and the second is systematic.
+with $\rho$ the correlation, and where the first uncertainty is statistical and the second is systematic.
 This is the first measurement of the ratio $\RDz$ at a hadron collider.
 These results are consistent at less than one standard deviation with the current average of these quantities and stand at about two standard deviations from the predictions based on lepton flavor universality in the Standard Model.